iTwenty/Hashtagger/README.md

 This application was developed on Intellij IDEA.
 I don't know whether importing to Eclipse works or not.

-To get it running, you first need to configure the app on Twitter, Google+ and Facebook developer pages.
+To get it running, you first need to configure the app on Twitter, Google+, Instagram and Facebook developer pages.
 When done properly, you should have the following keys with you: